jstolarek/hashlink-launcher/README.md

 Hashlink launcher helps you to launch applications stored in [Hashlink](https://hashlink.haxe.org/) bytecode.
-The goal is to avoid the hassle of native compilation (via C) and at the same time allow to provide your end users with an application they can launch with an `.exe` file.
+The goal is to avoid the hassle of native compilation of Haxe via C, and at the same time allow to provide your end users with an application they can launch with an `.exe` file.

 Since Hashlink bytecode is portable you can compile your bytecode and prepare a distribution archive on a non-Windows platform.